mikep996/Reference-Design/vunit/aes-encryption/README.md

 As a result all acdb files will be merged and html reports will be generated withion /acdb subfolder.

+## 5. Contribution tests

+To run only necessary tests please define environment variable:
+CONTRIBUTRION

+If variable is equal to 1 the list of tests form contribution.txt file will be only executed.
+Previously generated /acdb/rank.html report can be used as a source of contributed test list.

 For more info about other coverages like assertion, expression, conditional or FSM, verification plan etc. please refer directly to Active-HDL/Riviera-PRO documentation.